watson-developer-cloud/assistant-web-chat-service-desk-starter/src/example/webChat/README.md

 via JSDoc and contains TypeScript type definitions for all properties passed to functions.
 Once you add your class, import the same in [buildEntry.ts](./client/src/buildEntry.ts) by changing `ServiceDeskTemplate` to the name of your class.

-For a recommended sequence of steps for building an integration see [/docs/STEPS.md](/docs/STEPS.md).